MyNameIsVoo/AssetStoreDocs/FactoryGameBuildings/README.md

 ![Start Image](images/Building_022.jpg)

 > This asset contains only models, textures and materials.
 You can purchase an extended edition of this asset, see details here: Asset

-??Textures of size 2048x2048 need to be downloaded separately due to their large size.
+> Textures of size 2048x2048 need to be downloaded separately due to their large size.
 The download link can be found in the Readme.md file
-??The screenshots showing this asset show what you can achieve.
+> The screenshots showing this asset show what you can achieve.
 All the screenshots showing were taken on URP

 ![Start Image](images/Buildings_Gif_05.gif)